Table of contents

 4. Processing by the analysis platform:

-• The GTM Server Container receives the webhook request and processes the data.
-This means that the event can be forwarded from GTM to the set platforms.
+• The GTM server container receives the webhook request and processes the data.
+This means that the event can be forwarded from GTM toward the set platforms.

 How do you generate a default webhook URL?